NAB turns towards KP, Sindh

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) has taken notice of alleged corruption and delay in completion of Peshawar Bus Rapid Transit (BRT) project.
+ISLAMABAD: The National Accountability Bureau (NAB) has taken notice of alleged corruption and delay in completion of Peshawar Bust Rapid Transit (BRT) project.

-NAB Chairman Justice (retd) Javed Iqbal ordered the Bureau’s KP DG to conduct an investigation into the matter.
+NAB chairman Justice (R) Javed Iqbal ordered the Bureau’s KP DG to conduct an investigation into the matter.

 The NAB will determine those responsible for the delay in the completion of the project and the responsibility of increase in cost.

-On the other hand, the anti-graft agency has also initiated a probe against three key departments of Khyber Pakhtunkhwa after the PTI-led government completed its tenure.
+On the other hand, the anti-graft agency has also initiated the probe against three key departments of Khyber Pakhtunkhwa after the PTI-led government completed its tenure.

 It merits mentioning here that the RO plants were to be installed to provide clean drinking water to people of Tharparkar, Chachro and Mitti in Sindh.